Deir Mimas: Agriculture

-Demography
+Demographics

+As of 2010, the village had a year round population of 800 residents and a population of 1,500 in the summer months.
+Several thousand others had been displaced to other parts of the country or migrated abroad.

+In 2014 Christians made up 98.36% of registered voters in Deir Mimas.
+41.38% of the voters were Greek Orthodox, 27.91% were Greek Catholics and 11.95% were Maronite Catholics.

-The inhabitants of Deir Mimas are Lebanese and followers of the Eastern Orthodox, Presbyterian and Greek Catholic churches.
+The inhabitants of Deir Mimas are Lebanese and followers of the Eastern Orthodox, Presbyterian, and Greek Catholic churches.
 Latin Church followers exist in the village in addition to a Maronite minority.

 One of the most known individuals from Deir Mimas is Dr. George Fawaz, a renowned former pharmacologist at the American University of Beirut.

-One of the priests that served most of his entire life is buried at the back of the church in Mar Mama.
+One of the priests who served most of his entire life is buried at the back of the church in Mar Mama.
 His name was the servant of God Gerges Chammas.
-The location is behind the church to the east side.

-He was a great servant and devoted his life to serve Christ and his followers.
+The location is behind the church on the east side.
+He was a great servant and devoted his life to serving Christ and his followers.

 Holidays

 In addition to Christmas and Easter, the town celebrates the feast of Saint Mamas on September 15.
 Grand festivities are organized each year to honor the town's patron saint.
-Celebrations take place where masses are held at the "Deir" the Convent situated on a hill and facing the mountain and the litani river.
-Villagers meet, talk and gather over a nice array of food that many housewives have prepared.
+Celebrations take place where masses are held at the "Deir" the Convent situated on a hill and facing the mountain and the Litani river.

 Churches

-Deirmimas is considered as the closest Lebanese Christion village to the Holy land.
+Deirmimas is considered as the closest Lebanese Christian village to the Holy land.
 It is 70 km far from Nazareth and 170 km far from Jerusalem.
 The village has seven different churches serving the population: